Boca Raton Resort & Club

 The hauntings take place in the oldest part of the resort, Addison’s Cloister Hotel.

-Esmerelda died suddenly in an accidental fire, way before she was ready to leave this world.
+Esmerelda died suddenly in an accidental fire, long before she was ready to leave this world.
 She was a dedicated employee, who lived to take care of the guests and Addison.
 She loved her job, found fulfillment in her service and didn’t want to cross over just yet.
-People who have unexpected deaths, or die with unfinished desires or work to do, aren’t ready to move to the other side, and choose to stay and continue on with their favorite work or activity.
+People who have unexpected deaths, or die with unfinished desires or work to do, aren’t ready to move to the other side, and often choose to stay and continue with their favorite work or activity.

 MANIFESTATIONS